 Before you buy a wakeboard, decide if you already have used boots from an older wakeboard, or plan to buy new boots.
 Wakeboard M6 bolt sizes and standards have changed in 2013.

-Please click here for our wakeboard and binding M6 compatibility guide.
+Please click here for our wakeboard and binding M6 compatibility guide:

-Wakeboarding is not an easy sport and beginners need to buy a wakeboard that is easy to ride.
+Wakeboarding is not an easy sport to learn.
+Beginners need to buy a wakeboard that is easy to ride.
 If you are teaching your kids how to wakeboard, start with a beginners wakeboard with kids boots.
 Wakeboards for beginners are less expensive because they do not have advanced materials and advanced features that advanced riders look for in order to perform wakeboard tricks.
 Beginners wakeboards are larger and built for stability.
 For example, long boards with square rails are great for beginners, as they are easy to control; however, it would be difficult to perform tricks with such boards.

 For more advanced riders who want to do tricks, lighter, smaller boards offer the greatest flexibility.
 Wakeboards with rounded edges are also preferred by advanced riders, as these allow the rider to move at a higher speed, jump faster, and land in a much smoother fashion.

 some have experience in skateboarding or surfing.
 Wakeboards come in single-tip and twin-tip models.
 Single-tip boards have a tapered front and a squared rear, which means they can only be ridden in one direction (with the tip facing front).
 This type of board is ideal for those with skiing and surfing backgrounds.
 Twin-tip boards are generally used by those who love snowboarding and skateboarding because the rider can easily switch the direction of the ride and do tricks.

 The rocker (or rocking curve) refers to the shape of the bottom of the board.
 The board’s rocker is important because its bottom profile affects the way the board moves and how high it can raise the rider (referred to as "pop" by wakeboarders) depending on certain conditions.
 There are three main types of rockers: continuous, three-stage, and hybrid.

-Wakeboards with a continuous rocker have a smooth curve with no edge.
+Continuous Rockers - Wakeboards with a continuous rocker have a smooth curve with no edge.
 These wakeboards offer a faster and smoother ride and can lift the rider over a longer distance, although their pop usually isn’t as high.

-For more pop, riders often choose three-stage rockers.
+Three-Stage Rockers - For more pop, riders often choose three-stage rockers.
 Wakeboards with these rockers have two breaks in their profiles, creating three planes.
 The flat center curve allows for greater control, especially when sliding on rails.
 However, this shape can disrupt water flow, making boards with three-stage rockers slower.

-Hybrid rockers fall somewhere in between continuous and three-stage rockers.
+Hybrid Rockers - Hybrid rockers fall somewhere in between continuous and three-stage rockers.
 They have a smoother center curve, giving them a more consistent ride while still being able to give the rider good pop.